Wildlife Corridors – Key to Species Conservation Across the Globe

 Wildlife corridors used by various species to migrate, breed and feed are increasingly becoming relevant as essential tools for species conservation.
 But, as the habitats are shrinking owing to human activities, the safe movement natural corridors are getting extinct as well.
 The attempt to traverse a habitat that’s been bisected by major roadways makes the animals vulnerable to innumerable other dangers.

-Wildlife corridors are one tool that can help reconnect disconnected patches of habitat and so are essential to achieve the goal of protecting habitat in various biodiversity-rich regions for people and nature to thrive.
+Migration corridors are one tool that can help reconnect disconnected patches of habitat and so are essential to achieve the goal of protecting habitat in various biodiversity-rich regions for people and nature to thrive.
 Therefore, it is crucial to protect these movement corridors to save the species from oblivion.

 Effects of Habitat Fragmentation